ingobecker/pcb-msla/README.md

 # pcb-msla

-Expose PCBs on your Elegoo Mars, Anycubic photon or any compatible 3D printer using standard gerber files. `pcb-msla` can convert standard `.gerber` files into `.cbddlp`/`.photon` files.
+Expose PCBs on your Elegoo Mars, Anycubic photon or any compatible 3D printer using standard gerber files. `pcb-msla` can convert standard `.gbr`/`.drl` files into `.cbddlp`/`.photon` files.

 It also features an exposure series function which helps to determine the correct exposure time for your 3D printer in a single pass.